Analyzing Process Data from Computer-Based Assessments: A Tutorial on Preprocessing, Feature Extraction, and Model-Based Inference: Data Preprocessing: From Raw Logs to Action Sequences

 \paragraph*{Role assignment} Assigning the model a specific professional role at the outset helps orient its responses toward domain-appropriate solutions.
 In our prompt, the model was instructed to act as a senior data engineer with experience in educational assessment data analysis. \paragraph*{Clear and precise instructions} Each operation should be described in concrete terms rather than left to the model's interpretation.
 For example, rather than instructing the model to correct timestamps in general terms, our prompt specified the exact formula for computing corrected restart timestamps and the range of rows to which the correction should be applied. \paragraph*{Context provision} The prompt should supply sufficient background for the model to understand the data it will process.
 Our prompt included a description of the dataset, column definitions with data types, and sample rows from the raw log file. \paragraph*{Structured formatting with delimiters} Distinct components of the prompt—such as data descriptions, processing steps, constraints, and examples—should be separated using headers, code blocks, or tables.
 This prevents the model from conflating instructions with data specifications. \paragraph*{Task decomposition} Complex tasks should be broken into smaller, self-contained sub-tasks.
 Our prompt decomposed the full preprocessing pipeline into eight sequential steps, each to be implemented as a separate function, facilitating both code generation and subsequent debugging. \paragraph*{Output format specification} The prompt should define the expected format of the generated output, including the programming language, permitted packages, coding conventions, and file structure.
 This reduces variability across generated responses and ensures compatibility with the analytical workflow used in the study. \paragraph*{Few-shot prompting} Providing concrete input–output examples within the prompt constrains the model's interpretation more effectively than verbal descriptions alone.
 Our prompt included a sample input table and the corresponding expected output for each major preprocessing step, along with brief explanations of the transformation logic. \paragraph*{Constraints and negative instructions} The prompt should state not only what the model should do but also what it must avoid.
 Our prompt explicitly prohibited in-place data modification, the use of unauthorized packages, and arbitrary deletion of missing values, all of which are patterns that LLMs may otherwise introduce by default.

 Although discussed here in the context of PIAAC process data, these principles are broadly applicable to the use of LLMs in data preprocessing.
-The prompts developed for this study instantiate these principles in detail and are documented in Section~S1 of the Supplementary Materials.
+The prompts developed for this study instantiate these principles in detail and, together with the generation environment metadata, are documented in Section~S1 of the Supplementary Materials.